Biohybrid system: Design principles

 One of the most significant biohybrid challenges is to engineer interfaces between living tissue and artificial materials that are efficient.
 This means having precise control over adhesion at the surface, diffusion of nutrients, and signal conduction.
 Actuation mechanisms within the heart of these systems generate movement or mechanical response.
 These may be in the form of living muscle cells such as skeletal myocytes or cardiomyocytes, soft pneumatic actuators, or electrical stimulation-responsive tissues.

 Materials selection is equally critical.
 Hydrogels, elastomers like PDMS (polydimethylsiloxane), and biopolymers are commonly used due to their softness and biocompatibility.
 These materials must support cell viability, resist immune attack, and allow the integration of mechanical or electrical components.

 Key components

-At their core, biohybrid systems work by bridging living biological parts with technological aspects.
-Through this integration, functionality that neither system could accomplish singularly is made possible.
+At their core, biohybrid systems work by bridging living biological parts with technology.
+Through this integration, functionality that neither system could accomplish singularly is possible.

 Biological parts may be cells, tissues, or even organs—occasionally cultured in a laboratory setting.
 These biological parts carry out biologically inspired behaviors, such as muscle contraction or chemical sensing in the body.

-Technological Components constitute devices like sensors, electronic components, and structures that are mechanical.
-These constituents serve to manipulate the system, supply power, or transfer data.
-As a point of illustration, an example is a sensor that is implantable within a body and detects glucose levels as it sends information to a smart phone in real time.
+Technological components may constitute devices like sensors, electronic components, and mechanical structure.
+These manipulate the system, supply power, or transfer data.
+An example is a sensor that is implantable within a body and detects glucose levels as it sends information to a smart phone.

 By integrating these artificial and biological parts, biohybrid systems can perform advanced functions, such as tissue regeneration, real-time health monitoring, or the recovery of motor function in paralysis patients.

 Biohybrid systems generally consist of two major components: the biological and the mechanical.